 Deciding whether to rehabilitate or replace a lift station is one of the most important infrastructure decisions a utility can face.
 The choice involves balancing conditions, cost, performance, and long-term reliability.
-Without a structured evaluation process, utilities risk overinvesting in repairs or prematurely replacing assets that still have useful life remaining.
+Without a structured evaluation process, utilities risk overinvesting in repairs or ignoring obsolete components or undersized infrastructure that keep O&M costs high.

 At HR Green, we guide municipalities through a proven, repeatable assessment process that helps leaders make confident, data-driven decisions.
 A thorough condition assessment lays the groundwork for a well-informed rehabilitation or replacement strategy.
 Understanding and weighing key criteria, such as system age, performance data, and future capacity needs, helps determine the most effective path forward for your community.